Skip to Content

 APT Approved Provider Logo

-The Texas State University AAC Academy is sponsored by Pawsitive Family Counseling, LLC to offer play therapy CEs (APT Approved Provider #21-638).
+The Texas State University AAC Academy is sponsored by Pawsitive Play Therapy, LLC to offer play therapy CEs (APT Approved Provider #21-638).
 The AAC Academy training also meets standards required by the Texas Boards of Examiners of Licensed Professional Counselors, Licensed Marriage and Family Therapists, and Social Workers.

 Steps to Certification in AAC